As Income Risk Rises, Income Validation Alert Targets the Problem

 Point Predictive’s findings are similar to those of First American’s analysis.
 In fact, Point Predictive tracked income misrepresentation across auto and mortgage lending and noticed a disturbing trend of increased income risk over time.

-Point Predictive analyzed over 1.2 million historical applications from its consortium to analyze and quantify the effect of income misrepresentation on lenders.
+Point Predictive analyzed over 1.2 million historical applications from its proprietary data repository to analyze and quantify the effect of income misrepresentation on lenders.
 Each of the stated incomes on those applications was verified by the lender against income documentation, database checks or other methods.
 The results of the analysis showed an increase in risk over time as well.

 Additionally, Point Predictive determined that income misrepresentation was surprisingly common among some lenders — up to 33% of their applicants had inflated their incomes.